dpwiese/personal-website/content/posts/documentation.md

 # Solution: Markdown and Pandoc

 After considering the above requirements for a simple, easy-to-read syntax, markdown was a good choice.
-Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs including <a href="https://pandoc.org/" target="_blank">Pandoc</a> and good support online at Github, Gitlab, and with <a href="https://gohugo.io/" target="_blank">Hugo</a>, Jekyll, and more.
+Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs including [Pandoc](https://pandoc.org/) and good support online at Github, Gitlab, and with [Hugo](https://gohugo.io/), Jekyll, and more.
 Markdown supports embedded HTML and Latex with tools like KaTex and MathJax.

 For the generation of PDFs Pandoc is easy to use and supports Latex.